Independent Fianna Fáil: Overview

-The party existed mainly in County Donegal in the Republic of Ireland and, in particular, in Blaney's former constituency of Donegal North-East.
+The party existed mainly in County Donegal in Ireland and, in particular, in Blaney's former constituency of Donegal North-East.

 Paddy Keaveney (father of Fianna Fáil Senator Cecilia Keaveney) was elected for Independent Fianna Fáil in the by-election in 1976 following the death of Liam Cunningham.
 Keaveney lost his seat at the 1977 general election.
-The group also briefly had a senator James Larkin, which was part of the confidence and supply agreement made with Fianna Fáil after the February 1982 general election.
+The group also briefly had a senator, James Larkin, which was part of the confidence and supply agreement made with Fianna Fáil after the February 1982 general election.

 In 1979 Neil Blaney was elected to the European Parliament for the Connacht–Ulster constituency.
 He sat in the Technical Group of Independents which was a technical alliance of mainly left-wing MEPs who were not allied with either the Communists and Allies group or the mainstream social-democratic parties of the Socialist Group.
 Blaney served as chair of the group along with the Italian Radical Marco Pannella and Danish left-wing Eurosceptic Jens-Peter Bonde.
 Blaney narrowly lost his seat in the 1984 election but was returned to serve as an MEP in 1989 election where he sat with the regionalist Rainbow Group.

 Independent Fianna Fáil was a founder member of the European Free Alliance in 1981, and remained a member of the organisation until 1995.

 Tadhg Culbert was a councillor for Independent Fianna Fáil in the 1980s, before becoming an independent and eventually joining the official Fianna Fáil.
 IFF had also had representation on Roscommon County Council – where Paddy Lenihan, brother of Mary O'Rourke and uncle of Brian Lenihan Jnr, defected from Fianna Fáil – and on Leitrim County Council where Larry McGowan also defected, both doing so in 1981.
 They both retired in 1999, and neither seat was defended on the party's behalf.

+Harry Blaney became the leader of IFF following Neil Blaney's death in 1995.

 Blaney's nephew Niall Blaney was elected as an Independent Fianna Fáil Teachta Dála (TD) for the constituency in 2002, and in the 2004 local elections there were two IFF county councillors – both members of Donegal County Council – and two town councillors, one a member of Letterkenny Town Council and one a member of Buncrana Town Council.

 In a number of elections Paddy Kelly stood unsuccessfully under the Independent Fianna Fáil banner in elections in Donegal South-West; he was however elected to the council for the Glenties ward and served as a member until 2004.